-Whichever way, it is our right to believe in our chosen imagination more than the so-called reality of this madhouse called the world.
-However, as long as ego hovers around our every thought and action, laying claim to every virtue as an embellishment of its name, it may be wise to keep these things a secret from the world.
+Whichever way, it is our right to believe in our chosen personal imagination more than the so-called reality of this madhouse called the world.
+However, as long as ego hovers around our every thought and action, laying claim to every conceivable virtue as an embellishment of its name, it may be wise to keep these things a secret from the world.

 Another ‘trick’, if you like, is breath control.
 Here we discover that mind and breath operate in tandem.
 Quicker, shorter breaths accompany a racing mind, whereas with a calm mind, breathing is slow and deep.
 Furthermore, by changing one, we affect the other.

-Known as ‘pranayama’, has been practised in India since time began and is really something of a science.
-Nevertheless, It is said that in the absence of a qualified teacher we should not play too much with this as it involves the conscious manipulation of an essential bodily function that normally, instinctively ensures the required amount of oxygen necessary to sustain life itself.
+Known as ‘pranayama’, this has been practised in India since time began and is really something of a science.
+Nevertheless, It is said that in the absence of a qualified teacher we should not play too much with this as it involves the conscious manipulation of an essential bodily function that normally, instinctively, ensures the required amount of oxygen necessary to sustain life itself.
 However if, as is often the case, you find your mind with a ‘mind of its own’, possessed of such momentum that no amount of effort can restrain it, you may like to try the following simple exercise, in moderation.

-At first it is difficult to breathe so deeply and even more so to do it slowly, but within 2 or 3 cycles it becomes much easier, and with it, thinking slows and a feeling of peacefulness descends on the mind.
+At first it is difficult to breathe so deeply and even more so to do it slowly, but within 2 or 3 cycles it becomes much easier, and with it, thinking slows and a feeling of calmness descends on the mind.